brycewray/eleventy-slinkity-test/src/posts/2019/01/post-3.md

 Text here.

-And here's an example of how to use the `image` shortcode (which uses the `eleventy-img` plugin):
+As of now, the Eleventy Image plugin doesn't work in Slinkity (it's a WIP).

+**However** . . .

+The following image is from my Cloudinary account and the [Cloudinary React component](https://github.com/cloudinary/cloudinary-react), the use of which is quite possible in [Slinkity](https://slinkity.dev)!

-{% image "screen-cap-from-Pippin-Williamson-s-page-builders-review_986x482.jpg", "Screen capture showing shortcodes from a WordPress page builder" %}
+{% react 'components/ImgcReact', url='screen-cap-from-Pippin-Williamson-s-page-builders-review_986x482.jpg', alt='Screen capture showing shortcodes from a WordPress page builder', width='986', height='482', 'render'='static' %}

 Closing text.
 That ends Post 3!